Tight Guarantees for Cut-Relative Survivable Network Design via a Decomposition Technique: Properties of the decomposition in Theorem

 We establish some useful properties of the canonical decomposition tree that may be of independent interest.
 In particular, one can infer from these properties that the canonical decomposition tree can be computed efficiently given suitable algorithmic access to $f$.
 This suggests another way of obtaining an algorithmic result for \crfndp, namely, by computing the canonical decomposition efficiently and then (approximately) solving the $\fndp[{(f_i,\gs[V_i])}]$-instances.
 In particular, if the resulting $f_i$ functions have some additional structure, then these $\fndp[{(f_i,\gs[V_i])}]$-instances might admit other, possibly more-efficient approximation algorithms (e.g., via the primal-dual method), which would yield an alternate (to iterative rounding) way of obtaining an approximation result for \crfndp.

-Another consequence of the properties we establish is that they allow us to succinctly describe the $(f_i,V_i)$ tuples given by the leaves of the canonical decomposition tree (see Lemmas~\ref{decomp-partn} and~\ref{decomp-fns}).
+Another consequence of the properties we establish is that they allow us to succinctly describe the $(f_i,V_i)$ tuples given by the leaves of the canonical decomposition tree (see Lemmas~\ref{decomp-partn} and~\ref{decomp-fns}), as also a closely-related decomposition satisfying the properties stated in Theorem~\ref{redn-cor}.
 While this yields a self-contained, succinct description of the canonical decomposition, we emphasize that in order to prove that the $\fndp$-instances given by this succinct description satisfy the properties stated in Theorem~\ref{redn-cor}, we need to go via the canonical decomposition and exploit Lemma~\ref{decomptree} (and thus our approach of iteratively simplifying the instance via splitting along maximum-deficiency small cuts).
 So having this succinct description does not simplify the underlying arguments; see also Section~\ref{altdecomp-remk}.

 \begin{lemma} Let $(\cdfunc,S)$ be a node of the canonical decomposition tree.
 Let the nodes on the path from $(\cdfunc,S)$ to the root be labeled $(\cdfunc_0,S_0)=(\cdfunc,S),(\cdfunc_1,S_1),\ldots,(\cdfunc_\ell,S_\ell)=(f,V)$.
 Define $R_I:=\bigcup_{i\in I}(S_i-S_{i-1})$.
 Note that $R_{\es}:=\es$.
 For $i\in[\ell]$, we abbreviate $R_{\{i\}}$ to $R_i$, so $R_i=S_i-S_{i-1}$. \begin{enumerate}[label=(\alph*), topsep=0.1ex, itemsep=0.1ex, leftmargin=*] \item For any $\es\neq T\subsetneq S$, we have $\defc_{\cdfunc,\gs}(T)=\max\,\bigl\{\defc_{f,G}(T\cup R_I): I\sse[\ell]\bigr\}$.